 \section{Abstract}

-Massive MIMO wireless FDD systems are often confronted by the challenge to efficiently obtain downlink channel state information (CSI).
-Previous works have demonstrated the potential in CSI encoding and recovery by take advantage of uplink/downlink reciprocity between their CSI magnitudes.
-However, such a framework separately encodes CSI phase and magnitude.
-To improve CSI encoding, we propose a learning-based framework based on limited CSI feedback and magnitude-aided information.
-Moving beyond previous works, our proposed framework with a modified loss function enables end-to-end learning to jointly optimize the CSI magnitude and phase recovery performance.
-Simulations show that the framework outperforms alternate approaches for phase recovery over overall CSI recovery in indoor and outdoor scenarios.
+Large scale MIMO FDD systems are often hampered by bandwidth required to feedback downlink CSI.
+Previous works have made notable progresses in efficient CSI encoding and recovery by taking advantage of FDD uplink/downlink reciprocity between their CSI magnitudes.
+Such framework separately encodes CSI phase and magnitude.
+To further enhance feedback efficiency, we propose a new deep learning architecture for phase encoding based on limited CSI feedback and magnitude-aided information.
+Our contribution features a framework with a modified loss function to enable end-to-end joint optimization of CSI magnitude and phase recovery.
+Our test results show superior performance in indoor/outdoor scenarios.